openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 * **Text** components allow you to add text, images, and some types of learning tools to your course.
 Content in Text components is formatted as HTML.
-* **Problem** components enable you to add many different types of exercises and problems to your course, from simple multiple choice problems to complex circuit schematic exercises.
+* **Problem** components enable you to add many different types of exercises and problems to your course, from simple single select problems to complex circuit schematic exercises.
 * **Video** components contain the videos that you want to include in your course.